 The Registrar is exempt from paying fees under the Electoral Act 1907 and the Road Traffic Act 1974 in connection with any matter arising out of or in connection with the performance of his or her functions under this Act.

-10. Registrar to have access to Director General records
+10. Registrar has access to records of Director General and Electricity Retail Corporation

-To the extent that it is necessary for the performance of the Registrar’s functions under this Act, the Registrar is entitled to have access to and to make use of the records kept by the Director General under the Road Traffic Act 1974 in relation to drivers’ licences and vehicle licences.
+To the extent that it is necessary or convenient for the performance of the Registrar’s functions under this Act, the Registrar is entitled to have access to and to make use of —

+(a) the records kept by the Director General under the Road Traffic Act 1974 or, after the Road Traffic (Administration) Act 2008 section 4 comes into operation, a road law in relation to drivers’ licences and vehicle licences; and

+(b) the records that the Electricity Retail Corporation has of the names and addresses of its customers.

 [Section 10 amended by No. 76 of 1996 s.
 30; No. 47 of 2011 s.
-27.]
+27; No. 48 of 2012 s.
+7.]

 10A.
-Registrar may disclose information to Commissioner of Police
+Registrar may disclose information to Commissioner of Police or officer of Department of Corrective Services

-The Registrar, on any terms the Registrar thinks fit, may disclose to the Commissioner of Police any information the Registrar thinks fit about any proceedings under this Act.
+The Registrar, on any terms the Registrar thinks fit, may disclose to the Commissioner of Police, or to an officer of the Department of Corrective Services, any information the Registrar thinks fit about any proceedings under this Act.

 [Section 10A inserted by No. 3 of 2008 s.
-6.]
+6; amended by No. 48 of 2012 s.
+8.]

 Part 3 — Infringement notices